tpemartin/econWish/src/week13/MUI-usage.md

 # Exercise

+We see in our class:

   * Start from branch `main` create `main-version2` branch to embody the components (main from layout) of MUI.

-Follow the same practice, from branch week13, create a branch.
+Follow the same practice, from branch `version-2.0`, create a branch.
 Complete the correct UI look of the current card on that newly created branch.